QuantiusBenignus/voluble/README.md

 ### To-Do

 - [ ] Add automatic translation for the extension GUI
+- [x] Make aware of system-wide "Do not Disturb"
 - [ ] Add extension code for ver.
 45+ of the GNOME shell

 ### Credits